 &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
-CPSA regulates physicians, surgeons, osteopaths and physician assistants.
+The College regulates physicians, surgeons and osteopaths.

-• &quot;May" means that the physician or physician assistant may exercise reasonable discretion.
+• &quot;May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+$\bullet \ \hbox{''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.}$